sinusphi/venvipy/README.md

 ### Installation

-You can directly download a [ready-to-use-standalone](https://github.com/sinusphi/venvipy/raw/master/venvipy.tar.xz) from the repository.
-Just unpack the archive, open the unpacked folder and run the `VenviPy` executable.
+The easiest way is to download the [standalone](https://github.com/sinusphi/venvipy/raw/master/venvipy.tar.xz) from the repository.
+Then just unpack the archive and _VenviPy_ is ready to use by running the `VenviPy` executable which can be found inside the unpacked folder named `venvipy`.

-Or open a terminal, navigate to your download location and run:
+Or, from a terminal, navigate to the location where the archive has been downloaded to, and run:
 ```
 $ tar -xvf venvipy.tar.xz
 ```